kwmbe/aspire-test/README.md

 ## Running the project

-1. Make sure Docker and dotnet are installed and the daemon is running, since aspire uses docker to host different parts of the application.
+1. Make sure Docker and dotnet are installed, and the Docker daemon is running, since aspire uses docker to host different parts of the application.
 2. That's all.
 Press `F5` to run the project, this should open a webpage.